Taizon: Overview

 It is situated on the River Thouet some 9 km north of the town of Thouars.
-The bridge across the Thouet was built in the 13th century, to a romanesque design, and was registered as a historical monument in 1943.
+The bridge across the Thouet was built in the 13th century in a romanesque design, and was registered as a historical monument in 1943.

 Taizon forms part of the commune of Loretz-d'Argenton, which lies within the département of Deux-Sèvres.
 The village of Argenton-l'Église lies 2.5 km to the west of Taizon.